Sudhandar/blog/docs/blog/drive-automation-pain-points.md

 In the future posts, I'll share the exact solutions I used to solve these problems and build an automation that could scale

+To know more about my exact process to build scalable automation in 8 weeks, please visit my [consulting services page](../consulting.md).

 Ready to discuss your Google Suite automation challenges?

 Curious whether your current setup can scale?